lumc-sasc/wf-iclipseq/README.md

 - Testing for different operating systems (has only been tested on Linux Ubuntu 22.04.3)

 # Authors
 This pipeline was originally made by Amarise Silié ([@amarisesilie](https://github.com/amarisesilie)) for her MSc internship in Bioinformatics.
 The pipeline uses modules and subworkflows from [nf-core](https://github.com/nf-core/modules), [nf-core/rnaseq](https://github.com/nf-core/rnaseq) and [goodwright/clipseq](https://github.com/goodwright/clipseq) in addition to local modules and subworkflows.
+See [link](link) file for a list of references.